KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 drawn by the radiance of coherence
 or the pull of fragmentation.

-Its embodiment is not assigned—
+Its embodiment is not assigned —
 but **emerged**
 from the soul’s own structural momentum.

 ---

 • Upon death, the SS reintegrates
- with its corresponding DS—
+ with its corresponding DS —
  or with an IDS, if entropic.

 • The SS does not evolve independently.